Ovarian Cancer & Life Insurance

 Income protection pays you a replacement of your monthly income, if you are unable to work due to ill health.

-Terms for income protection for those that have had ovarian cancer will again be dependent upon the grading/staging of the cancer, the amount of time since you underwent treatment and any lasting complications that you currently experience.
+Terms for income protection for people that have had ovarian cancer will also be dependent upon the grading/staging of the cancer, the amount of time since you underwent treatment and any lasting complications that you currently experience.

-Where the cancer occurred some time ago income protection may be available at standard terms, depending on the staging/grading.
-Where the cancer has caused lasting complications, was of a significantly high severity and there was recent treatment, income protection may be subject to non-standard terms.
-This may involve a cancer exclusion and/or a premium increase.
+If the cancer has caused you to experience long lasting complications, was a high staging/grading or needed recent treatment, income protection may be offered at non-standard terms.
+This can involve a cancer exclusion and/or a premium increase.

 GET AN INCOME PROTECTION QUOTE